machine-info — Local machine information file

 /etc/machine-info file contains

-variable assignments.
-It is possible to source the configuration
+shell-compatible variable assignments, ignoring comments and empty lines.
+It is possible to source the

-from shell scripts, however, beyond mere variable assignments no
+configuration from shell scripts, however, beyond mere variable assignments no shell features are

-about the machine that is set by the user or administrator.
+/etc/machine-info contains metadata about the machine that is set by the user

 You may use hostnamectl(1) to change the settings of this file from the command line.